nus-cs2113-AY2324S2/ip/docs/README.md

 ```
 deadline release iP Jar file /by Sunday
 __________________________________________________________
-Got it.
-I've added a
-deadline:
+The latest task on your list is:
 [D][ ] release iP Jar file (by: Sunday)
- Now you have 2 tasks in the list.
+ Now you have 5 tasks in the list.
 __________________________________________________________
 ```
 ### `event` -  Add an Event Task
 Adds an Event task to the list of task.
 It takes in the task description along with time information